tomy2105/KnowledgeNotes/cpp/cpp11.md

 ``class_name ( [const and/or volatile] class_name&& other)``

+Although argument can be const per specification it is seldom so, because it "interferes" with "stealing" the resource from it.

 Typically called when an object is initialized temporary of the same type, including:

 -   initialization: